anilreddyperugu1/ML-Projects/Handwritten Digit Recognition using SVM/README.md

-# 🔢 Handwritten Digits Classification using SVM (RBF Kernel)
+# 🔢 Handwritten Digits Classification using SVM

 Welcome to the Digit Recognition project! 🧠 This project leverages the popular `load_digits()` dataset from `scikit-learn` to classify handwritten digits (0–9) using a Support Vector Machine with an RBF kernel.
 Let's dive in! 🚀